fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.
+  Isaac Asimov

 To know that we know what we know, and to know that we do not know what we do not know, that is true knowledge.
   Nicolaus Copernicus